eNMS-automation/eNMS/docs/workflows/workflow_payload.rst

 This ``job`` function reuses the results of the Napalm getter ``get_facts`` (which is not a direct predecessor of ``process_payload1``) to create new variables and inject them in the results.
 From the web UI, you can then create an Service Instance of ``SwissArmyKnifeService`` called ``process_payload1``, and add that instance in the workflow.
 When the service instance is called, eNMS will automatically use the ``process_payload1`` method, and process the payload accordingly.

-.. tip:: You can run a job directly from the Workflow Builder to see if it passes (and rerun if it fails), and also which payload the job returns.
+.. tip:: You can run a service directly from the Workflow Builder to see if it passes (and rerun if it fails), and also which payload the service returns.